Sidney Moncrief: Milwaukee Bucks (1979–1989)

-Although Jerry West wanted to draft him to the Los Angeles Lakers, Moncrief's NBA career started with the Milwaukee Bucks in 1979 when he was drafted 5th overall.
-In the final game of his rookie season, Moncrief scored 13 points, grabbed 7 rebounds, and recorded 7 assists in 107–91 victory over the Utah Jazz.
+In the 1979 NBA draft, the Milwaukee Bucks selected Moncrief fifth overall, despite Jerry West wanting the Los Angeles Lakers to draft him first overall over Magic Johnson.
+Though his debut season was overshadowed by fellow rookies Johnson and Larry Bird, Moncrief helped lead an 11-win turnaround for the Bucks, who returned to the playoffs and lost in seven games to the Seattle SuperSonics in the Western Conference semi-finals.

 During the 1980-81 NBA season, Moncrief helped the Bucks to a 60–22 record, third best in the league, while averaging 14 points, 5.1 rebounds and 3.3 assists.
 Despite the strong showing in the regular season, Milwaukee lost in seven games to Philadelphia in the conference semifinals, after coach Don Nelson unsuccessfully contested Milwaukee's 99-98 Game 7 loss for two hours and sixteen minutes, while questioning whether Philadelphia got away with a 24-second violation at the end of the game.
 The following year, in Game 3 of their Eastern Conference Semifinals matchup, Moncrief made a running bank shot at the buzzer to beat the Philadelphia 76ers, though the Bucks lost the series in six games.

 On December 5, 1982, in a loss against the New Jersey Nets, Moncrief recorded a career-high 7 steals.
 On February 24, 1983, Moncrief scored a career-high 42 points, recorded 8 assists, and grabbed 8 rebounds in a 114–103 victory against the Houston Rockets.
 That postseason, Moncrief led the Bucks to a sweep of Larry Bird and the Boston Celtics in the second round, averaging 23.2 points, 6.5 rebounds, and 4 assists per game, and being on the dunking end of an alley-oop pass from Brian Winters to help put away the Game 4 win.
 The following round, on May 14, 1983, Moncrief scored 19 points, grabbed 10 rebounds, and recorded 4 steals in a Game 3 loss against the eventual champion 76ers.
 The Bucks would lose the series 4–1, but would be the only team to beat Philadelphia in any postseason game that year.

 On November 30, 1983, Moncrief scored 25 points and blocked a career-high 4 shots in a 139–122 victory against former Bucks player Alex English and the Denver Nuggets.
 The following month, Moncrief recorded his first career triple-double, with 16 points, 10 rebounds, and 10 assists in a 89–83 win over the Cleveland Cavaliers.